m-emerson/glut_boids/README.md

 Implementation
 --------------
 I propose for my project an OpenGL implementation that models the behaviors of a school of fish.
-The simulation will be written using Python and PyOpenGL.
+The simulation will be written using C with the FreeGLUT library.
 2D and 3D views should be implemented, with incremental behavioural features added.
 Each individual fish will follow the three boid rules:
 * Rule 1: Each fish will move towards the centre of mass of neighbouring fish
 * Rule 2: Fish will try and keep a small distance away from other objects (including other fish).
 * Rule 3: Fish will try to match velocity with nearby fish.